sknopp2024/HMM_CTC_loss/README.md

 Each directory contains the code related to a specific part of the thesis.

+### Documentation (`/docs`)

+The `/docs` directory contains supplementary materials for this repository:

+-  a concise summary of the project's purpose and contents.
+-  additional mathematical background and implementation-related information for each directory of the repository.

+These documents provide deeper insight into the theoretical and technical foundations of the project.

 ### File naming conventions

 - Files starting with `_` contain helper **functions** or **modules**.